thoughtbot/ios-on-rails/book/iOS/posting_with_the_event_view_controller.md

 ### Using a Custom Cell

-Back in the HUMEventViewController.m, we can use this new custom cell by adding `#import "HUMTextFieldCell.h"` to the top of the file and then registering our new custom cell class with the `tableView`.
+Back in the `HUMEventViewController.m`, we can use this new custom cell by adding `#import "HUMTextFieldCell.h"` to the top of the file and then registering our new custom cell class with the `tableView`.
 We'll use the constant string `kTextFieldCellID` that we just defined.

 	// HUMEventViewController.m